compbiolabucf/SynOmics/readME.md

 ```save_path``` : Directory to store the results <br>
 ```save_filename``` : Name of the csv file to store the results <br>

-To train with different hyper-parameter setting, train using
+To train with different hyper-parameter settings, train using
 ```bash
 python train.py --<hyper-parameter1>=<value> --<hyper-parameter2>=<value> ...
 ```